VATfaqs.com

 India's GST Law Creates SaaS vs. Ride-Hailing Tax Clash

-Whalesbook · 19 days ago
+Whalesbook · about 1 month ago

 India’s GST law imposes a 5% tax on ride‑hailing services, but the SaaS model used by aggregators creates ambiguity under Section 9(5) of the CGST Act.
 IAMAI has urged a review of the tax’s applicability, while Karnataka has exempted subscription‑based platforms such as Namma Yatri.
 The dispute raises uncertainty for aggregators, potentially leading to unexpected liabilities and affecting driver earnings and consumer affordability.